Appendix III: Definitions

 - “Consultant/Counsel” is the person a respondent may bring to a hearing for consultation or from whom the respondent may seek advice about information provided or questions asked during a hearing.
 This person could be an attorney if the respondent is facing criminal/civil action outside of the institution’s hearing for the purpose of advice on questions that may be self-incriminating.
 This person is not to argue, advocate, or present information on behalf of the respondent but only serves to help the respondent feel comfortable and to provide advice on how to behave during a hearing.

-- Campus police means sworn personnel within the Department of Campus Safety & Police.
+- Campus Police means sworn personnel within the Department of Campus Safety & Police.

 - Disciplinary Written Warning is an official warning that the student’s behavior is in violation of College rules or policies, and if the student is subsequently found in violation of a rule or policy while on disciplinary warning; subsequent action may be more severe.

 - Disciplinary Probation shall be for a specific length of time in which any further violation of a College rule or policy places the student’s status at the College in jeopardy.
 If the student is found to have violated another College rule or policy, the more severe sanctions may be imposed, including suspension or expulsion.
-While on disciplinary probation, restrictive conditions may include, but may not be limited to the following: loss of good standing, which may become a matter of record; denial of the privilege to occupy a position of leadership or responsibility in any College student organization, publication, or activity, or ability to represent the College in an official capacity or position; trespass of College facilities or other areas of campus or contact with another specified person(s).
+While on disciplinary probation, restrictive conditions may include but may not be limited to the following: loss of good standing, which may become a matter of record; denial of the privilege to occupy a position of leadership or responsibility in any College student organization, publication, or activity, or ability to represent the College in an official capacity or position; trespass of College facilities or other areas of campus or contact with another specified person(s).
 Under disciplinary probation, the student may continue to attend classes and is given a chance to show capability and willingness to live in accordance with College rules and policies.
 However, if the student is subsequently found in violation of a rule or policy while on disciplinary probation, the College may suspend or expel the student from the College.
 While on Disciplinary Probation, a hold will be placed on a student’s record for record keeping purposes.

 - Disciplinary Suspension.
 A student involved in an offense warranting consideration of action more serious than disciplinary probation or one involving repeated misconduct may face suspension.
 During the period of suspension, a student may not be enrolled in classes or participate in College-related activities, whether they occur on or off campus.
 A student under disciplinary suspension may not otherwise be present on College premises unless authorized in writing by the Provost.
 A notation will be placed on a student’s record during the period of suspension.
 Further, while on disciplinary suspension, a hold will be placed on a student’s record for record keeping purposes.
 All assigned educational sanctions must be completed prior to the conclusion of disciplinary suspension; otherwise the disciplinary suspension shall remain in effect.

-- Disciplinary Expulsion.
-Expulsion is a sanction which removes the student from his/her academic program and permanently separates a student from the College without opportunity to graduate or re-enroll at the College in the future.
+- Disciplinary Expulsion is a sanction which removes the student from their academic program and permanently separates a student from the College without opportunity to graduate or re-enroll at the College in the future.
 A notation will be placed permanently on the student’s record.
 Further, a hold will be placed permanently on a student’s record.